Dahlia Seed

-Dahlia Seed was an American emo/post-hardcore band from the New York City/New Jersey area, that was instrumental in defining the sound now known as emo.
-They were together from 1992 to 1996.
+Dahlia Seed was an American emo/post-hardcore band from the New York City/New Jersey area, active from 1992 to 1996.

 History

 1992-1993: Formation

-Dahlia Seed began in the summer of 1992, in the northern New Jersey suburbs as a four-piece that played a tight, and aggressive version of the indie pop that was prevalent at the time.
+Dahlia Seed began in the summer of 1992, in the northern New Jersey suburbs as a four-piece that played a tight and aggressive version of the indie pop that was prevalent at the time.
 With all the musicians having a background in the New York hardcore scene, the sound of Dahlia Seed was a bit rougher than the other indie stalwarts of the era, but the most distinctive aspect was lead vocalist Tracy Wilson.
 Her "in your face" vocal style and delivery, coupled with a raw, and honest "open book" lyrics, made her a unique vocalist of the scene.

-Dahlia Seed added a second guitarist, Jon Procopio, in 1993 and proceeded to release their first record, a 10-inch split w/Broken Mouth.
+Dahlia Seed added a second guitarist, Jon Procopio, in 1993 and proceeded to release their first record, a 10-inch split with Broken Mouth, a side project of members of the band.
 It wasn't until their third single, a split 7-inch with Greyhouse, that the band started to gain some real notice and popularity.
 Their side of the split, a song called "Milk", won them new fans, especially from the tight-knit Riot grrrl scene.

 1993-1995: Rising popularity

 1994 saw the release of Valentine Kid's Litter, the band's debut album, culled from various demo recordings done in 1993.
-Jon Procopio left the band in summer 1994 and was replaced with Mike O'Keefe on guitar.
-Dahlia Seed played extensively in 1994 and early 1995, with such varied acts as Archers of Loaf, Everclear, Built to Spill, Texas is the Reason, Avail, Los Crudos, and Heavens to Betsy, and in the summer of 1995, headed off to Philadelphia to record their album Survived By.
+Jon Procopio left the band in the summer of 1994 and was replaced with Mike O'Keefe on guitar.
+Dahlia Seed played extensively in 1994 and early 1995, with bands like Archers of Loaf, Everclear, Built to Spill, Texas is the Reason, Avail, Los Crudos, and Heavens to Betsy, and in the summer of 1995, headed off to Philadelphia to record their album Survived By.